Institute on Protective Services

 Training Topics offered by the Institute on Protective Services

 Protective Services Basic Training - This is mandatory training for APS and OAPS staff who will conduct protective services investigations.
 OAPS participants must complete the PDA OAPS Intake Worker Training curriculum located on PDA's LMS website before attending this course.
-Tjos prerequisite is not a requirement for APS participants.
+This prerequisite is not a requirement for APS participants.

 Protective Services Five Year Refresher Training - Required for all Protective Services supervisors and Caseworkers.
 This is mandatory training.
 Any staff member involved in older adult protective services must take this course starting in the fifth year after completing Basic Protective Services Training and every five years thereafter.
 This requirement is in addition to the annual PS Enrichment training requirement.